gsrinivas37/Traffic_Sign_Classifier/writeup_template.md

 * The size of training set is 34799
 * The size of the validation set is 4410
 * The size of test set is 12630
-* The shape of a traffic sign image is 32x32x3
+* The shape of a traffic sign image is (32,32,3)
 * The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.

+Below is the bar chart showing the number of samples for each uniquie class in training data.

+![alt text][training_barchart]

+Below is the bar chart showing the number of samples for each uniquie class in validation data.

+![alt text][validation_barchart]

-It is a bar chart showing how the data ...
+Below is the bar chart showing the number of samples for each uniquie class in test data.

-![alt text][image1]
+![alt text][test_barchart]

 ###Design and Test a Model Architecture